diogolvaz/MIRES/README.md

 **FINAL NOTES:**
-1. Firebase is constantly updating, meaning that besides the previous steps, other actions may be necessary.
+1. Firebase is constantly updating, meaning that, beyond the previous steps, other actions may be necessary.

 ### Built With